Three-child policy: China lifts cap on births in major policy shift

 A study published earlier this year by academics from Hangzhou University found that the two-child policy encouraged wealthier couples who already had a child and were “less sensitive to child-rearing costs”, while driving up the costs of child care and education and discouraging first-time parents.

-“I’m super happy,” said Su Meizhen, a human resources manager in Beijing, who is pregnant with her third child.
+Su Meizhen, a human resources manager in Beijing, said she was “super-happy” to be pregnant with her third child.

 “We won’t have to pay the fine and we’ll be able to get a hukou,” she said, referring to the urban residence permit that enables families to receive benefits including sending their children to local public schools.